bkkavin/QWERTY-Workman/README.md

 # Workman to QWERTY layout

-* Download the ahk file
+* Download the ahk file.
-* Compile it
+* Compile it.
-* Add it to our taskbar
+* Add it to taskbar.
-* Run the application : Now your keyboard has Workman layout!
+* Run the application : Now your keyboard has Workman layout.
-* Press ESCAPE : Your keyboard is back to QWERTY layout!
+* Press ESCAPE : Your keyboard is back to QWERTY layout.

 ## Features:
 * When the application is running(i.e., when the keyboard is in workman layout):